ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 <br/>

-Here are the default configurations generated for the Ballerina debugging:
+The below are the default configurations generated for the Ballerina debugging:

 ![Debug Configurations](/img/debug-configurations.png)